webhintio/hint/docs/user-guide/rules/highest-available-document-mode.md

 ### Adding the `X-UA-Compatible` header on IIS

-To add the `X-UA-Compatible` header you can use a [`URL rewrite` rule][url rewrite] rule that matches the `text/html` content-type of a response and adds it:
+To add the `X-UA-Compatible` header you can use a [`URL rewrite` rule][url rewrite] rule that matches the `text/html` `content-type` header of a response and adds it:

 ```xml
 <configuration>